 At rehab, it refers to when a person suffers from a psychological illness and addiction simultaneously.
 The goal of inpatient drug rehab is to guide a woman to a life of optimal wellness.
 This means wellness in all areas of her life, making the diagnosis of co-occurring disorders crucial.

-What Should You Expect to Experience in Phase One?
+What Should You Expect to Experience in Phase One of Residential Treatment?

 During our Primary Phase program, each woman is personally assigned a Masters Level Primary Therapist or a Certified Addiction Counselor.
 With their designated specialist, they will create an individualized treatment plan.
 Every addiction is unique to each woman, requiring that rehab services follow suit.

 Also included in this initial stage will be several sober past-times to experiment with.
 When addiction takes over in a woman’s life, it tends to become very consuming.
-By introducing women to new rewarding skills and hobbies, it encourages finding fulfillment in activities that do not include substance abuse.
+By introducing women to new rewarding skills and hobbies, it encourages finding fulfillment in activities that don’t include substance abuse.

-Becoming involved in programs such as equine therapy with horses, art expression, and gardening, helps with the processing of emotions throughout the journey.
+Becoming involved in different programs such as alternative holistic methods helps with the processing of emotions throughout the journey.
 Additionally, opportunities such as psychodrama or experiential and spiritual therapies can uplift and heal the mind.
 Undoubtedly addiction has left wounds in many areas of a woman’s life.
 While it may be challenging to open up to these new opportunities at first, this is the time to begin.

 How Long Does This Initial Stage of Residential Treatment Last?

 The Primary Phase program, on average, takes place over the length of a 30-day stay.
 Other phases of inpatient drug rehab may consist of a less strict time frame.
 However, the beginning of this journey is essential to encourage the dedication and determination of sobriety.